TheRealEliteOwl/Sysmon-v9/README.md

 # Sysmon-v9
-See the develop Branch for more bleeding edge updates: https://github.com/ion-storm/sysmon-config/tree/develop

-The develop branch is based on the new Sysmon 9.0 rule groups.
+The Master is based on the new Sysmon 9.0 rule groups.

 This config is based off of the OR logic in sysmon 8.00 and 8.04, sysmon 8.02 breaks this functionality.
 Also 8.00 introduced a memory leak that will consume all available memory on your system if you frequently reload the config file.
 Upgrading to 8.04 is mandatory.